 If you are married, gifts can be considered to be one half from you and one half from your spouse.
 In other words, two parents can give up to a total of $30,000 per year to a child without owing any gift tax.
 However, a simple gift tax return may be required if you use this gift-splitting technique.
 Consult your tax advisor.

 Income tax implications

 When the assets become the child's, any income the assets produce is taxed to the child.
-There are special tax rules that apply to children under the age of 18, 18 year olds with earned income less than half of their support, and 19 to 23 year old students with earned income less than half of their support.
+There are special tax rules that apply to children under the age of 18 and 18 to 23-year old and 19 to 23 year old students with earned income that generates less than half of their support.
 These rules are commonly called the "Kiddie" tax.

 The Tax Cuts and Jobs Act of 2017 made substantial changes to the Kiddie tax and you may want to consult your tax advisor to understand how the new rules may apply to your child.